 British interior designer Sophie Paterson has gained a following of enthusiasts of the comfortable yet elegant look.
 Her ability to master tone-on-tone layers is at the fore in this airy and inviting living room colour scheme which pairs a gentle purple with warm neutrals and flecks of ochre.
 Considered styling – a signature element of her designs – includes a fanciful bronze octopus bowl, petrified wood sculptures, designer cushions and rattan storage baskets – finish the look.

 Living Room Colour Schemes: Blue & White Living Room

 The Lancasters, Hyde Park was a development that drew on London’s most respected design studios including Helen Green Design, Intarya and Katharine Pooley.
-The latter’s classy white, indigo, sapphire and black scheme works well with the room’s double height.
+The latter’s classy white, indigo, sapphire and black lounge colour scheme works well with the room’s double height.
 The contrasting wall panelling ties the airy room together, focusing the eye on the various areas of the room.

 Image Credit: Amanda Nisbet/Photo: Roger Davies

 Living Room Colour Schemes: Yellow, Blue & Green Living Room